Can you include USDA home repair within a loan?

-USDA guidelines were recently updated and now allow a wider range of possible repairs and in today’s video, I will explain both how it can be possible to finance home repairs with a USDA loan along with eligible types of repair scenarios.
+USDA guidelines were recently updated and now allow a wider range of possible USDA home repair.
+In today’s video, I will explain both how it can be possible to finance home repairs with a USDA loan along with eligible types of repair scenarios.

 Also, if you have not yet done so, please download our USDA Blueprint for Success.
 This educational resource helps break down the USDA process step by step and is great for both Realtors and home buyers alike!